Don’t feel like reading? This article is also in Podcast form:

 - The borrower simply doesn’t understand the concept of under-promising and over-delivering.
 If you think you can get it done by Monday, promise it by Thursday.
 That way when you deliver on Wednesday, it’s actually early!

 Be Patient and Wait Your Turn

-I reserve going to the SBA for very specific circumstances.
-The bank won’t respond.
-Or they are blatantly wrong about the OIC protocols.
+I reserve going to the SBA for very specific circumstances, like if the bank won’t respond, or they are blatantly wrong about the OIC protocols.

 I’m not saying you should do nothing.
-Stay in regular contact and be responsive.
+Stay in regular contact (checking in every 2 weeks is reasonable), and be responsive when you hear from them.
 But when the bank says check back in two weeks, don’t make a federal case out of it.

 In theory, any OIC can be reviewed in about 10 minutes.
 In reality, you are one of many files on a SBA workout officers desk, and reviewing OICs is only one part of their job.

 So take a deep breath.
 It’s gonna take a while.